 This is the next post in our discussion on the rights of Minnesota accident victims.
 Our last article discussed the need to immediately seek medical care after being involved in an accident.
-By immediately seeking care you can help protect yourself from arguments that you injured yourself in some other way, rather than being hurt in the accident.
-In this article we will discuss another important topic – the fact that comparative fault laws may allow a victim to recover damages even if he or she was partially responsible for the accident.
+By immediately seeking care you can help protect yourself from arguments that you injured yourself in some other way, rather than being hurt in the accident.* In this article we will discuss another important topic – the fact that comparative fault laws may allow a victim to recover damages even if he or she was partially responsible for the accident.
 If you have been injured through no fault of your own, our Rochester personal injury lawyers are ready to assist you; however, even if you have a substantial (but not the majority) responsibility for causing the accident, we still can help you.
 We also service Owatonna as well as other areas.

 We have previously discussed how comparative fault impacts wrongful death cases in our state.
 These concepts apply to non-lethal injuries as well.
 Under Minnesota law, accident victims may be compensated for their injuries as long as they were not more than 50 % responsible for the accident.
 Determinations of the extent (if any) to which a victim was at fault are ultimately made by a jury if a case cannot be settled before trial.
 A victim’s recovery is reduced proportionately to his or her share of fault for the accident.
 For example, if a car accident victim suffers $100,000 worth of damages and is 40% responsible for the wreck, he or she would be entitled to recover $60,000 as compensation ($100,000 minus 40%).
 Again, and most importantly, a victim cannot recover damages when bearing more than 50% of the responsibility for an accident.